Last updated on July 4th, 2022; Published on April 17th, 2018

 It took another 3hours+ to get from Natitingou to Pendjari and most of it was done on dirt roads.
 I was very pleased to see the park’s gate after our long ride.
 We paid the entrance fees, Kunta explained the routes we would take and soon we were through the gates and off to begin our safari.

 Completely aware that the animal population in this park is, (at the time of this writing), nothing compared to parks like the Serengeti in Tanzania or Kruger in South Africa, I had very realistic expectations visiting Pendjari.
-In any case, I was really hoping to see two animals in particular – elephants and lions.
+In any case, I was hoping to see two animals in particular – elephants and lions.

 So how did it go?